 A new Village Centre will be required in the Lake Munmorah area to service the Northern Lakes/Budgewoi area.
-A specific site is yet to be identified and will be subject to further detailed planning of the San Remo and Northern Lakes Social Planning Districts.

-There is potential for this centre to expand up to 10,000m2.
+There is some potential for this centre to expand to ultimately become a Village Centre of some 10,000sq.m.
 In its initial stages of development the centre is expected to be anchored by a full-line supermarket.
-The Centre may have some potential for bulky goods retailing.
-The inclusion of bulky goods floorspace would need to be accommodated within the 10,000m2 floorspace limit referred to above.
+Lake Munmorah may have some potential for bulky goods retailing.
+It is envisaged that the inclusion of bulky goods floorspace would need to be accommodated within the 10,000sq.m floorspace referred to above.